Seminar on Scientific Integrity and Research Ethics

 Professor Michael W. Quick

 The USC Center for Excellence in Teaching and the USC College Research Office invite graduate students from all disciplines, particularly those in the sciences, to register for this three-part seminar.
-Professor Michael W. Quick, Executive Vice Provost and Distinguished Faculty Fellow of the USC Center for Excellence in Teaching, will lead this seminar.
+Professor Michael W. Quick, Provost and Senior Vice President of Academic Affairs and Distinguished Faculty Fellow of the USC Center for Excellence in Teaching lead this seminar.

 Time: 4:00pm to 5:30pm

 Limited to the first 60 registrations - REGISTRATION OPEN

 The majority of the class will be organized around the discussion of cases that illustrate legal or ethical aspects of conducting scientific research.